apache/arrow-cookbook/python/source/data.rst

   LEN: 100, MIN/MAX: 0 ..
 9

-We can count occurences of all entries in the array using the :func:`arrow.compute.value_counts` function
+We can count occurrences of all entries in the array using the :func:`pyarrow.compute.value_counts` function

 .. testcode::